 As we age, the skin on our face is one of the first notable signs of aging.
-(A few grey strands of hair comes in a close second).
-The slowing of skin cell turnover means that hyper-pigmentation and sun damage lingers.
-We see discolouration, fine lines and sun spots form.
+(A few grey hairs comes in close second).
+Our skin cell turnover slows right down and sun damage, pigmentation and lines are more permanent.
+Broken capillaries, post inflammatory pigmentation and sun spots can form.
 Collagen elasticity reduces, and our skin can appear more dehydrated and transparent.
-Adult acne is another blow as we say goodbye to our 20s, particularly if you’re coming off the contraceptive pill, have fallen pregnant or are simply suffering work-induced anxiety.
+Adult acne is another blow, particularly if you’re coming off the contraceptive pill, have fallen pregnant or simply suffering work-induced anxiety.

 Youthful skin can still be saved if not yet maintained.
 There is still hope!
 In this article we are going to focus on ‘non-comedogenic’ foundation.
 What it means and our favourite picks that are safe during pregnancy or when you are trying to conceive.

 There are two types of comedones that you may be familiar with:

 - Closed comedones (whiteheads).

 A product that is labelled as non-comedogenic has been formulated with ingredients that are less likely to clog pores and cause breakouts.
 Non-comedogenic foundation is suitable for all skin types and any age, so really, we should all be applying these products.
 For people with oily complexions, prone to breakouts, congestion, and acne, you should seriously be considering rehauling your beauty drawer if you’ve not yet done so.

 1. Bobbi Brown – Skin Long Wear Weightless Foundation + SPF